mastodon/documentation/Maintaining-Mastodon/Backups-Guide.md

 ## PostgreSQL database

-Mastodon uses a PostgreSQL database as it's relational database.
+Mastodon uses a PostgreSQL database as it’s relational database.
 This database needs to be backed up regularly.

 We will be providing two methods that can be used to backup your Mastodon